StevenZambito/minesweeper/README.md

 - [JavaScript Fetch API Quick Reference](https://handbook.suncoast.io/lessons/misc-quick-reference/js-fetch)
 - [AXIOS a better "fetch" for JavaScript](https://handbook.suncoast.io/lessons/misc-quick-reference/axios)
 - [Brief, but good article on using two-dimensional-arrays in React](https://www.pluralsight.com/guides/display-multidimensional-array-data-in-react)
-- Use Insomnia to test out the API.
-Try "playing" games with the API.
-This will help you understand the "flow" of the game via the API.

 ### Explorer Mode